 MLA citations may include a variety of components.
 Sources may be part of a larger source, called a container.
 Examples of containers may be a database, website, or a book.
 The following examples will show you how to identify these components and how to place them into a proper MLA citation.

+Once you have found and opened an eBook, scroll to the title page to obtain information about the book.
 The first piece of information you need is the author of the book.
 The author of this book is Stephen C. Meyer.

 To list an author, type the name in reverse order.
 Type the last name, a comma, and the first name, followed by a period.
 If the author's middle name or initial is given, include it after the first name.